424778940z/nier_automata_pc_savedata_tool/README.md

 Note:

-The Editable checkbox is for make the line editor editable.
+The Editable checkbox is for make line editors editable.

-Normally you do not need to enable this, Steam account ID should only be numbers, proceed with caution.
+Normally you do not need to enable this.

+Steam account ID should only be 20 numbers.

+Player name should 16 characters.

+Proceed with caution.

 # ToDo